Hayley Angel Holt

-Hayley Angel Holt is an actress born in London, England.
+Hayley Angel Holt is a writer, director and actress born in London, England.

 Early life

 Holt spent the formative years of her childhood growing up in the South Bank area.
 She was originally brought up in Southwark, and educated at the Grey Coat Hospital in Sloane Square.
-She studied drama at the Anna Scher Theatre, as well as classical ballet at the London Studio Centre.
+She studied drama at the Anna Scher Theatre, she also received full scholarships to study dance, citing Kate Bush to Golden Age movie stars such as Fred Astaire & Ginger Rogers as inspirations to train in Classical Ballet and Contemporary Dance at the London Studio Centre, a world-class Conservatoire.

+Holt's father is John Wardle, stage name Jah Wobble, Bassist in Post Punk band Public Image Ltd. She was brought up entirely by her mother, Margaret, of Welsh and French-Lebanese descent.
+Holt's maternal grandmother lived in Alexandria and Mansoura, Egypt, where her grandfather Joseph Fabri was awarded the prestigious Order of the Nile, for his services to Egypt, given to foreign nationals who helped the nation, and the highest civilian award of Egypt.
+Only six were awarded that year.